Bill Status:Awaiting House Education Committee Hearing

 WHAT DOES THE BILL DO?

-SB 1058 ensures parents with children in district or charter schools have access to review the instructional materials currently used or being considered for use in their child’s school, and establishes that the materials be reasonably accessible.
+SB 1058 ensures parents with children in district or charter schools have access to review available instructional materials used in their child’s school, and establishes that the materials be reasonably accessible.

-Each school that is operated by a school district, and each charter school, would be required to prominently list on a publicly accessible portion of its website on, or before, July 1 of each year:
+On or before July 1 of each year, each school operated by a school district and each charter school that has procedures or processes in effect for lesson plan approval would be required to prominently display on a publicly accessible portion of its website:

-2. Any procedures in effect for the principal, administrators or teachers to document, review or approve the learning materials and activities used for student instruction at the school.
+- Any procedures in effect for the principal, administrators or teachers to document, review or approve the learning materials and activities used for student instruction at the school

 - Textbooks and reading materials